In order to fight climate change, we can’t just prevent excess carbon from entering the atmosphere.

 The Prize was intended to enable Helena to recognize and evaluate as many external teams in the climate change sector as possible, to identify the ways Helena could potentially catalyze the biggest difference, and to accelerate the development and effect of the eventual recipient’s project.
 In order to do that, Helena made the benefits of the prize proportional to the magnitude of the problem.

-The Prize gave the winner management and digital consulting from The Boston Consulting Group, technological and scientific mentorship from top climate experts, access to a cutting-edge laboratory and workspace, and permanent membership in Helena’s Brain Trust, which provided access to and assistance from Helena’s full network of world leaders.
+The Prize gave the winner management and digital consulting from Boston Consulting Group, technological and scientific mentorship from top climate experts, access to a cutting-edge laboratory and workspace, and permanent Helena membership, which provided access to and assistance from Helena’s full network of world leaders.

 The Prize accepted applications from around the world, with each applicant judged by a panel of some of the preeminent scientists, analysts, entrepreneurs, and policy-makers in the climate science field.